Rockposedon/practice-python/README.md

 ### Tuples

-Tuples are similar to lists, but with immutability.
+Tuples are similar to lists but with immutability.
 This section will cover how to create and use tuples effectively.

 ### Sets